automatic-controls/cert-manager-for-webctrl/README.md

 # WebCTRL Certificate Manager

 [This script](cert_manager.bat) helps to manage SSL certificates for *WebCTRL*.
 The script relies upon the *keytool* utility packaged with *WebCTRL*, so external software is not required.
 Since the script is a batch file, it can only be used on *Windows* operating systems.
-This script has been tested on *WebCTRL7.0* and *WebCTRL8.0*.
+This script has been designed to function with *WebCTRL8.0*.
+Most commands should work on other *WebCTRL* versions, but there may be exceptions.

 # Setup